fermyon/developer/content/cloud/noops-sql-db.md

 * Your NoOps SQL Database can hold up 1 GB of data

 *Service Limitations*
-* You must delete your Spin application before you can delete your NoOps SQL Database
 * The `--sqlite` flag not supported on `spin cloud deploy`
 * Fermyon Cloud only supports "default" NoOps SQL Databases at this time